JimmyKuruvilla/photoServer/README.md

 You can pass any directory as the root to serve by `node photoServer.js [PATH]`.
 This will start the webserver and will allow browsing, however to use `random`/`slideshow` functionality you will have to populate the database:

 run `docker-compose up` to bring up the db and the webserver. run `node updateDb.js YOURFILES_DIR` to populate the db with the file paths.
+YOURFILES_DIR must be an absolute path, and must *also* be passed as a volume to docker-compose.
 The web server is made available on port `4000`.

 ## NOTE